Tetrahedron: Applications

 Quaternary phase diagrams of mixtures of chemical substances are represented graphically as tetrahedra.
 However, quaternary phase diagrams in communication engineering are represented graphically on a two-dimensional plane.

-Electricity and electronics
+The vertices of a regular tetrahedron applies as the minimum solution known for $n = 4$ in both Thomson problem (concerning the minimum-energy configuration of $n$ charged particles on a sphere) and for the Tammes problem (of constructing a spherical code maximizing the smallest distance among the points).

 If six equal resistors are soldered together to form a tetrahedron, then the resistance measured between any two vertices is half that of one resistor.
 Since silicon is the most common semiconductor used in solid-state electronics, and silicon has a valence of four, the tetrahedral shape of the four chemical bonds in silicon is a strong influence on how crystals of silicon form and what shapes they assume.

-Color space

 Tetrahedra are used in color space conversion algorithms specifically for cases in which the luminance axis diagonally segments the color space (e.g. RGB, CMY).

-Games

-The Royal Game of Ur, dating from 2600 BC, was played with a set of tetrahedral dice.

-Especially in roleplaying, this solid is known as a 4-sided die, one of the more common polyhedral dice, with the number rolled appearing around the bottom or on the top vertex.
-Some Rubik's Cube-like puzzles are tetrahedral, such as the Pyraminx and Pyramorphix.

-Geology

-The tetrahedral hypothesis, originally published by William Lowthian Green to explain the formation of the Earth, was popular through the early 20th century.
+The tetrahedral hypothesis, originally published by William Lowthian Green, explains the formation of the Earth with the shape of a tetrahedron.
+It was popular through the early 20th century.